GeoGaussian: Geometry-aware Gaussian Splatting for Scene Rendering: Novel View Rendering

 \subsection{TUM RGB-D Sequences}

 Structured environments from the TUM RGB-D dataset are utilized to evaluate rendering performance in Section~4.4.
-For a comprehensive evaluation of our method in general scenarios, we test it on the lag-cabinet and long-office sequences, which are non-structured Scenes, as shown in Table~\ref{tab:sparse-TUM-appen}.
+For a comprehensive evaluation of our method in general scenarios, we test it on the f3/lag-cabinet and f3/long-office sequences, which are non-structured Scenes, as shown in Figure~\ref{fig:lag} and Table~\ref{tab:sparse-TUM-appen}.

 As mentioned in Section~4.4, the proposed method is not as effective as 3DGS and LightGS in the lag-cabinet sequence.
 This is because the far walls in this sequence cannot be accurately captured based on point clouds, making it challenging to obtain good normal vectors from the point clouds.